melonattacker/threat-thinker/README.md

 ## Getting Started
 ### Set Up API Keys
 Threat Thinker uses LLM for extracting diagrams from images, extracting components, data flows, and trust boundaries from architecture diagrams, and for inferring threats.
-Threat Thinker supports OpenAI, Anthropic Claude and AWS Bedrock(only claude v3 or newer model) APIs.
+Threat Thinker supports OpenAI, Anthropic Claude, AWS Bedrock (Claude v3+ models), and local Ollama APIs (for text-only flows).

 You must set at least one of the following environment variables before use: